ghostrider-05/vite-plugin-decap-cms/docs/src/reference/index.md

 - all plugin config options are in **camel case**, not snake case!
 The plugin will convert it to snake case for the final `config.yml`.
 Note that snake case is still supported, but not typed in TypeScript.
 - some plugin options are dependent on the Vite command run, so the final config can be different between your development and production setup
 - some properties are changed, removed or added.
 See the list below for all differences.
+- the `decap-server` proxy is run by default on local backends in serve mode.
+Use `options.proxy` to disable the proxy or to change the port / process options.

 ### backend